 Best Practices for library services for children and young adults

 Best Practices may be events, reading promotions, campaigns, outreaches, partnerships, innovative use of library space or some other aspect of library services.
 The examples hopefully serve as a source of inspiration, benchmarking and a way to reach other library professionals for advice and discussion.
-The project has two parts: a YouTube video playlist for showcasing the variety of actions and later some examples collected on Section web pages.

 Sister Libraries for children’s & young adult’s reading